rocket-connect/graphql-debugger/docs/CONTRIBUTING.md

 This project is open source and welcomes contributions.

-The lead maintainer for GraphQL Debugger is [Dan Starns](https://twitter.com/dan_starns), and is supported by [Rocket Connect](https://rocketconnect.co.uk).

 Before making any changes we encourage you to either reach out to us or start a discussion in a GitHub issue.

 ## Getting running locally